-- in the 6th century in Japan, incense was made from herbs and ingredients like charcoal, lipstick was created from crushed petals, and the face was powdered with powder from crushed rice;
+- In the 6th century in Japan, incense was made from herbs and ingredients like charcoal, lipstick was created from crushed petals, and the face was powdered with powder from crushed rice.

 - In 1399, an order was founded by the English king Henry IV, in which the privilege of members was bathing with soap in the bath.

-How to celebrate
+How to take part

-When is National Aesthetician Day celebrated in 2022?
+When is National Aesthetician Day celebrated in 2023?